-To hide a window, click on its Auto Hide button; the window changes into a tab, to redisplay again click on the Auto Hide button again.
+To hide a window, click on its Auto Hide button.
+The window then changes into a tab.
+To display again, click the Auto Hide button again.

 When a new web form is created, Visual Studio automatically generates the starting HTML for the form and displays it in Source view of the web forms designer.
 The Solution Explorer is used to add any other files, folders or any existing item on the web site.

 To add a standard folder, right-click on the project or folder under which you are going to add the folder in the Solution Explorer and choose New Folder.

 To add an ASP.NET folder, right-click on the project in the Solution Explorer and select the folder from the list.

 To add an existing item to the site, right-click on the project or folder under which you are going to add the item in the Solution Explorer and select from the dialog box.

 Projects and Solutions

 A typical ASP.NET application consists of many items: the web content files (.aspx), source files (.cs files), assemblies (.dll and .exe files), data source files (.mdb files), references, icons, user controls and miscellaneous other files and folders.
 All these files that make up the website are contained in a Solution.